UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 function calls.
 This simplification allows the generator and later stages to remain blissfully ignorant of the issue of precedence and even the existence of user defined operators.

+Ordinarily it is best to design parsers without any sort of context or feedback mechanisms to keep them easier to maintain.
+However, the language design of the Kaleidoscope language requires some level of feedback so that the parser can handle precedence correctly.
+Using the state, listener and semantic predicates keeps the roles of each part clear while allowing for completely isolating the feedback to the parsing alone.

 #### AST
 When building the AST Prototypes for user defined operators are transformed to a FunctionDeclaration [!code-csharp[UserOperatorPrototypes](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/AstBuilder.cs#UserOperatorPrototypes)]

 During construction of the AST all occurrences of a user defined operator expression are transformed into a function call for the function that actually implements the behavior for the operator.

 [!code-csharp[UserBinaryOpExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/AstBuilder.cs#UserBinaryOpExpression)]
 [!code-csharp[UnaryOpExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/AstBuilder.cs#UnaryOpExpression)]

+Thus, after AST transformation completes, the user defined operators, and any issues of precedence no longer exist!

 ### CodeGen and Driver
-If you compare the code generation and driver code between Chapter 5 and Chapter 6 you'll see the only difference is the language level setting, it got a bump (Literally a single enum on one line of each component).
+If you compare the code generation and driver code between Chapter 5 and Chapter 6 you'll see the only differences are the change of namespace and the language level setting - it got a bump (Literally a single enum on one line of each component).
 Everything else is identical.
 This is because the real work is on the parser and AST not the code generation.
 This is where having a good parser + AST model can help keep the code generation simpler.
 If the parse tree alone was used, then the code generation would need additional support similar to what is found in the AST generation.
 Putting it into the AST generation keeps things much cleaner as, obviously, the support for user defined operators and precedence has nothing to do with code generation.
 Keeping the code generation simpler is generally a really good thing!

 That completes the support for user defined operators.